-He was the chief suspect when her bloated corpse was found several days later floating amongst some trash that was tossed aside by uncaring sailors.
-At one point he was incarcerated for the alleged crime but a lack of evidence and a technicality allowed him to elude justice.
-His father’s affluence and connections certainly were a factor.
+He was the chief suspect when her bloated corpse was found several days later floating amongst some trash.
+At one point, he was incarcerated for the alleged crime.
+A lack of evidence and a technicality allowed him to elude justice.
+His father’s affluence and connections certainly aided in the judge and jury finding that verdict.
 Knowing the right wheels to grease often helps the corrupt.

 Yet money can only go so far.
-It cannot help one become free.
+It does not make one free.

-Indeed, his initial jubilance was replaced with existential fear.
+His initial jubilance and relief were replaced with existential fear.

 She was every nightmare.
 She was every unpleasant memory.
-She was the thing that kept him awake at night.
-She was the terrible secret that he carried with him everywhere, that dogged him through college and the early days of his professional career.
-She was the reason he moved to a new town, took up a new identity, and for all intents and purposes except for the most important aspects of himself became a different man.
+She was what kept him awake at night.
+She was the one who dogged him through college and the early days of his professional career.
+She was the terrible secret that he carried with him everywhere.
+So she ultimately was the reason he moved to a new town, took up a new identity, and for all intents and purposes except for the most important aspects of himself became a different man.

-The change of scenery granted him a temporary reprieve.
-He found IT work in a small town and though the job was not nearly as lucrative as it was in the big city it represented a clean slate.
-Not only that, as his earnest effort led him to earn the respect of his coworkers and bosses alike with his adroit mind and expertise.
-His efforts led to promotions and raises, along with a gigantic boost in self-esteem.
+The change of scenery of a small town granted him a temporary reprieve.
+There though the offerings were sparse he managed an employer needing IT work.
+Though the pay was much less than he was used to or desired, he now had a clean slate.
+He also managed to earn the respect of his coworkers and bosses alike with his adroit mind and expertise.
+Such skills were at a premium at his new home than they were at the city he once called home.
+Because of this, his efforts quickly led to promotions and raises, along with a gigantic boost in self-esteem.

-On the man’s twenty-seventh birthday, approximately a decade after his act of extreme cruelty, his new wife announced she was pregnant with their first child.
-Unlike before, he was overwhelmed with joy and filled with an excitement unlike any he had experienced in his life.
+On the man’s twenty-seventh birthday, approximately a decade after his act of extreme cruelty, his new wife announced that she was pregnant with their first child.
+Unlike the previous time such an announcement was made, he was overwhelmed with joy.
+It was excitement unlike any he had experienced in his life.

-She floated over her wife’s shoulders.
+The apparition floated above her wife’s shoulders.
 Her disheveled finger pointed at the man as her mangled lips made a facsimile of an accusing smile.

 “I thought you were gone,” he whispered.

-“I’ll never leave you.”
-Her voice reverberated against his skull.
+“I’ll never leave you,” she said.
+Her voice reverberated in his skull.